patternfly/patternfly-react/packages/react-core/src/next/components/Modal/examples/Modal.md

 ### Custom focus

-Use the `elementToFocus` property to customize which element inside the Modal receives focus when initially opened.
+To customize which element inside the modal receives focus when initially opened, use the `elementToFocus` property`.

 ```ts file="./ModalCustomFocus.tsx"